codl/www.codl.fr/pages/now.md

-# What am I up to these days
+# What am I up to these days?

-I'm home, in Quimper
+I'm home, in Quimper.

 These last few months I've been getting into a lot of new hobbies, and picking back up some old ones.
 Photography, electronics, sewing, drawing.
 I'm not great at any of them but I'm trying.

-A non-negligible part of my time is spent maintaining [Chitter](https://chitter.xyz/), the Mastodon server that I run with my friends Violet and Bug.
+A non-negligible part of my time has been spent maintaining [Chitter](https://chitter.xyz/), the Mastodon server that I run with my friends Violet and Bug.
+I've met a lot of wonderful people on there.
+The content warning feature, and the liberal way in which the community tends to use it, are doing wonders for my health.

-Speaking of social media, I stopped using Twitter altogether.
-A bit of quiet is nice.
+Speaking of social media and health, I stopped using Twitter altogether.
+I don't really miss it.
+I do miss people that I only knew there.